Na Uyana Aranya: History

-Ancient cave dwellings with Brāhmī inscriptions, as well as ruins of a small Stupa complex, have been found at Na Uyana which date back to 3rd century BCE.
+Ancient cave dwellings with Brāhmī inscriptions, as well as ruins of a small Stupa complex, have been found at Nā Uyana which date back to 3rd century BCE.
 The new stupa of the monastery is built on the location of this complex.
 One inscription states that King Uttiya has donated his pleasure grove to the Sangha.
-As Uttiya was the successor to King Devanampiya Tissa, during whose reign Buddhism was introduced to Sri Lanka, the ancient monastery at Na Uyana seems to have been one of the first in the country established outside Anuradhapura.
+As Uttiya was the successor to King Devanampiya Tissa, during whose reign Buddhism was introduced to Sri Lanka, the ancient monastery at Nā Uyana seems to have been one of the first in the country established outside Anuradhapura.

-The ancient monastery was rediscovered by Ven.
-Wigoda Bodhirakkhita Thera in 1954.
+The ancient monastery was rediscovered by Most Venerable Bōdhiraḳḳhitha Mahāthēra in 1954.
 Sayadaw U Nandavamsa and Sayadaw U Javana, senior Burmese disciples of Mahasi Sayadaw, visited the monastery in 1956.

-Ven.
-Angulgamuwe Ariyananda Thera moved to Na Uyana in 1997 with a group of monks and started a revival that has made it the largest monastery in the Yogasrama Samstha.
+Most Venerable Angulgamuwe Ariyananda Mahāthēra moved to Nā Uyana in 1997 with a group of monks and started a revival that has made it the largest monastery in the Yogasrama Samstha.
 It is also one of the main international monasteries in Sri Lanka, with about 25 foreign monks.
-Ven.
-Nauyane Ariyadhamma Mahathera, the Spiritual Director of Sri Kalyani Yogasrama Samstha, also used to reside at Na Uyana.
+Most Venerable Nauyane Ariyadhamma Mahāthēra, the Spiritual Director of Śrī Kalyāṇī Yogāśrama Saṃsthā, also used to reside at Nā Uyana.

+On 24 September 2025, the cable of the funicular operated by Nā Uyana snapped, causing it to slide uncontrollably downhill and to crash, killing eight monks and injuring five others.

 Layout

-Na Uyana has 4 main sections: Pansiyagama (or Kurunegala), 'Mountain', Matale and Aandagala, each about 30 minutes of a walk apart from the other.
+Nā Uyana has 4 main sections: Pansiyagama (or Kurunegala), 'Mountain', Matale and Aandagala, each about 30 minutes of a walk apart from the other.
 Pansiyagama section is the ancient monastery within the ironwood forest and contains the uposatha hall, meditation hall, refectory, library and offices in addition to about 80 kutis (monks' residences).
 'Mountain' is the newly developed area on the main hill of the monastery, which has about 80 kutis and the main meditation hall.
 This area is being reforested.
 Matale section, which has about 20 kutis and a smaller meditation hall, is situated among grassy hills with less forest cover.
 Aandagala is a remote, densely forested area in the monastery which is not in direct contact with others, and is reserved for the most austere dhutanga practitioners.
 There are 4 mud huts in this area, and the occupants must go on almsround to the nearby villages.
 Meals are provided separately for the first three sections, yet some monks prefer going for alms.
+Nā Uyana operates a simple funicular.